joeldsouza-dev/OEE/README.md

 - The database and table are created automatically on first run
 - Make sure Cassandra is running before starting the server
-- Default Cassandra connection: localhost:9042, datacenter1
+- Default Cassandra connection: localhost:9042, datacenter